c3sr/comm_scope/docs/unified_memory_memcpy-duplex.md

 # Unified Memory Memcpy-Duplex Bandwidth

-Comm|Scope defines 1 microbenchmark to measure unified memory.
+Comm|Scope defines 1 microbenchmark to measure unified memory duplex bandwidth.
 This benchmark may be listed with the argument

     --benchmark_filter="DUPLEX_Memcpy"